mattkw0ng/zoom-chat-parser/README.md

 - To specify a certain time window to record responses, type "start" and "end" in the Zoom chat and the parser will only record the student responses within that time frame.
 - If you were not able to do this during the zoom call, you can edit the raw .txt file and insert these lines where you would like to start and stop the record
-- Copy and paste from below and replace *TEACHER_NAME* with your username and Make sure not to add any extra spaces
+- Copy and paste from below and replace *TEACHER_NAME* with your username (make sure not to add any extra spaces)
 ```
 00:00:00	 From TEACHER_NAME : start
 00:00:00	 From TEACHER_NAME : end